HPV Vaccine

 Who should get the HPV vaccine?

-How many doses of HPV vaccine are needed?
+How many doses of the HPV vaccine are needed?

-Typically 2 or 3 doses, depending on age and health status.
+Typically 2 or 3 doses, depending on age and other factors.

 Is the HPV vaccine safe?

-Are there any side effects of the HPV vaccine?
+Are there any side effects from the HPV vaccine?

-Common side effects include pain, redness, and swelling at injection site.
+Common side effects include pain, redness, or swelling at the injection site, and possibly others.

 If you have any feedback, please get in touch.